HOW CAN EMERGENCY DEPARTMENTS COLLABORATE WITH SOCIAL WELFARE INSTITUTIONS TO BETTER MEET OUR PATIENTS' HEALTH-RELATED SOCIAL NEEDS?

 Project Directors: Dennis Hsieh, M.D., J.D., Resident, Department of Emergency Medicine; Lia Losonszy, M.D., M.P.H., Resident, Department of Emergency Medicine; Valerie Edwards, LCSW, Director, Department of Social Services; Rebecca Alvarado, MSW, Director, Health Advocates; Kimi Tahara, Coordinator, Health Advocates

-The creation of Health Advocates incorporating both a Health Leads model and a medical-legal partnership with our existing social work staff at Highland has incredible potential to improve patient care, address social and economic determinants of health, and reduce overall healthcare costs.
+The creation of Health Advocates incorporating both a Health Leads model and a medical-legal partnership with our existing social work staff at Highland has improved patient care, addresses social and economic determinants of health, and reduces overall healthcare costs.
 The project opened in January 2013 with a focus on the Emergency Department and the HOPE clinic.
 We quickly expanded to 7 desks throughout the Alameda Health System.

 STOP TRAFFICKING NOW: ENDING THE COMMERCIAL SEXUAL EXPLOITATION OF CHILDREN